Committee & Members

 Richard Barwell is one of the two founders of the Cambridge Jungian Circle in 1992.
 The other, Roland Hindmarsh died recentlyRichard is a Cambridge alumni and in middle life found Carl Jung’s approach to life revolutionary and personally helpful and has continued his Jungian research ever since giving talks on Individuation and the Self as well as taking part in many of the small groups organised by the Circle.When involved in starting the Circle he travelled to Kusnacht and met Jung’s son, Franz and a DVD of this is in our library along with many of the fascinating lectures we have heard over the years many of which can now be streamed to your desktop.On that visit he also briefly met Marie Louise Von Franz who talked to him of alchemy and the new physics and so opened up huge avenues of exciting work.
 “That transformed my inner being” Richard says.Richard is now the coordinator of the biannual Chronicle which is enjoyed in Britain and overseas.

-Gill Brown is our serving Chair, having first been on the current committee as Vice Chair and Coordinator of last year’s CJC Jung Essay Prize.
+Gill Brown was our serving Chair from 2019 to 2021; having first been on the current committee as Vice Chair and Coordinator of last year’s CJC Jung Essay Prize.
 She has been a member of the CJC since 2005, with previous committee roles over the years.
 Gill has had a lifelong interest in Jung’s thought and says that she has greatly appreciated being part of such an inspirational and vibrant group.

 Gill is a Psychodynamic Psychotherapist and Ecopsychologist who describes her approach as Jungian and Holistic.
 Her interest in depth psychology has led her (with the aid of guiding dreams and some synchronicity!) through a Masters degree in Psychotherapy and Healing to her current PhD studies with the Department of Psychoanalytic and Psychosocial Studies at the University of Essex.
 Here, she is looking at the mechanisms by which we internalise and interpret our place in the natural environment.